preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 .. image:: media-rollup-settings-display-photowall-new.png

 Use the option "Show property in overlay" to display for example the file name (Documents - Filename).
-When you have selected a property, you can decide if it should be shown as overaly all the time or only when in fokus (option "Show overlay in focus").
+When you have selected a property, you can decide if it should be shown as overlay all the time or only when in fokus (option "Show overlay in focus").

 Here's an example of a photowall display with three columns (no overlay):